allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-But even with comments it's not really readable, isn't it?
-Moreover we can't reuse this code in other test methods
+But even with comments it’s not really readable, isn’t it?
+Moreover we can’t reuse this code in other test methods
 and copying those `XCUIApplication()` calls over and over again is not feasible at all.

 This is the place where [Page Objects](http://martinfowler.com/bliki/PageObject.html) (a concept known well to anyone